enderphan94/Generate-Collections-for-Mongodb-in-Python/README.md

 + It can be used to apply for many Database programming languages.
 + It can filter the variable which the administrator/learner want to work on with statement to give a correct data.
 + It can define the interval for birthday (datetime) which is really useful to give a proper result.
-+ Because it was writtern in Python, thus it probably can be able to run on many OS evironment (Windows, Linux, OSX..)
++ Because it was writtern in Python, thus it probably can be able to run on many OS evironments (Windows, Linux, OSX..)

 # Disadvantanges

 + Because it was created by a good filter by name's pattern, so the data given out is sometimes will be lesser than given requirements.
 For example here: the obligatory result is 10,000 data
                   Because of the filter, it just give 99,996 correct data and 4 data left was removed by filter.
 + After giving out the data to the text files or .sql files, the  administrator/learner need to find the way to input to the command interface which is not convenient.

 # Requirement from Lecturer:
 <html>